Shell

 Evacuations and Sheltering:

-Mandatory Evacuation Orders: There are currently no mandatory evacuation orders in place for the Shell Fire.
+Mandatory Evacuation Orders: There are currently no mandatory evacuation orders in effect for the Shell Fire.

 Road and Infrastructure Closures:

-- Motorists are urged to use extreme caution when traveling on nearby roads, specifically State Road 452 and State Road 445, due to heavy smoke and reduced visibility.
+- Major highways remain open, but motorists are urged to use extreme caution when traveling on nearby roads, including State Road 452 and State Road 445.

 For more information, visit: